skosch/YinYangFit/docs/source/index.markdown

 Typographic colour refers to the visual texture created by the ink on the page.
 Most obviously, a darker colour is the result of bolder, narrower, more tightly-fit type.
-But the line spacing (leading) contributes to a document's characteristic texture as well, and so does the angle of the letters (i.e. upright vs. italic) and, ultimately, the design of the individual letters.
+But the line spacing contributes to a document's characteristic texture as well, and so does the angle of the letters (i.e. upright vs. italic) and, ultimately, the design of the individual letters.
 Some design teachers like to give colour-based letterfitting prescriptions, like